-13.1 The responsibility for the administration of the Intellectual Property Policy will reside in the Office of the Vice President for Research Technology Commercialization.
+The administration of the Intellectual Property Policy will reside in the Office of the Vice President for Technology Commercialization.
 The Vice President for Executive Affairs and General Counsel of Marshall University shall be consulted on all legal matters pertaining to this policy.